luau-lang/luau/rfcs/syntax-goto-statement.md

 ```
 The problems that this solution has are:<br>
 Messy: In a bigger scale this will get messy and confusing.<br>
-Uneeded checks: Why to do those checks when we could just jump out directly?
+Uneeded checks: Why do those checks when we could just jump out directly?